kofigumbs/kofi.sexy/_www/elm-type-tool-demo/README.md

 end
 ```

-This is a great time to start running this file as a sanity check!
+This is a great time to start running this file as a quick smoke test!
 After every block of code we add,
 the file should still be runnable even though the program isn't complete.